BasouKazuma/wikipedia-api-chakram-automation-test/README.md

 This project is for running automation tests against the [Wikipedia API](https://en.wikipedia.org/w/api.php) using the [Chakram](http://dareid.github.io/chakram/) framework.

+## Notes

+* Run all commands below from the root directory of the project

 ## Setup

 * Install Node.js - ([download](https://nodejs.org/en/download/))